kizitonwose/CountryPickerView/README.md

 ### Customization

 Customization options for the view itself are available directly via the CountryPickerView instance while options for the internal CountryPicker table view are available via the `CountryPickerViewDataSource` protocol.
-Setting the `CountryPickerViewDelegate` protocol is also neccessary if you wish to be notified when the user selects a country from the list.
+Setting the `CountryPickerViewDelegate` protocol is also necessary if you wish to be notified when the user selects a country from the list.

 ```swift
 import CountryPickerView